OrderN/CONQUEST-release/docs/CONQUEST-manual/strucrelax.rst

 ::

-   AtomMove.TypeOfRun cg
+   AtomMove.TypeOfRun lbfgs
    AtomMove.MaxForceTol 5e-4
-   AtomMove.ReuseL T
+   AtomMove.ReuseDM T

+The parameter ``AtomMove.TypeOfRun`` can take the value ``lbfgs`` or ``cg`` for iterative optimisation.
+Both algorithms are robust and relatively efficient in most instances; L-BFGS is preferred.
+The parameter ``AtomMove.MaxForceTol`` specifies the force convergence criterion in Ha/bohr, i.e. the calculation will terminate when the largest force component on any atom is below this value.
+The parameter
-The first specifies a conjugate gradients relaxation, which is robust and relatively efficient in most instances.
-The second specifies the force convergence criterion, i.e. the calculation will terminate when the *maximum single component of force* is below this threshold (rather than, for example, the force residual).
-The third flag specifies that the K-matrix (for diagonalisation calculations) or L-matrix (for order(N) calculations) from the previous step will be used as an initial guess for the SCF cycle after propagating the atoms; this should generally decrease the number of SCF cycles per ionic step.
+``AtomMove.ReuseDM``  specifies that the density matrix (the K-matrix for diagonalisation or L-matrix for O(N) calculations) from the previous step will be used as an initial guess for the SCF cycle after propagating the atoms; this should generally decrease the number of SCF cycles per ionic step.

-If the self-consistency tolerance is too low, the optimisation will fail to converge with respect to the force tolerance; this may necessitate a tighter ``minE.SCTolerance`` for diagonalisation or ``minE.LTolerance`` for order(N).
+If the self-consistency tolerance is too low, the optimisation may fail to converge with respect to the force tolerance; this may necessitate a tighter ``minE.SCTolerance`` for diagonalisation (also possibly ``minE.LTolerance`` for O(N) calculations).
+A grid which is too coarse can also cause problems with structural relaxation to high tolerances.

-For problematic cases where the conjugate gradients algorithm fails to find a downhill search direction, it may be worth trying quenched molecular dyanamics, which is akin to a steepest descent algorithm.
+For problematic cases where the conjugate gradients algorithm fails to find a downhill search direction, it may be worth trying quenched molecular dyanamics, which propagates the equations of motion following a simple NVE approach, but resets the velocities to zero when the dot product of force and velocity is zero.

 ::

    AtomMove.TypeOfRun md
    AtomMove.QuenchedMD T
    AtomMove.MaxForceTol 5e-4
-   AtomMove.ReuseL T
+   AtomMove.ReuseDM T

-The FIRE algorithm is a variant of quenched MD that has been shown to outperform conjugate gradients, and can be switched on using,
+The FIRE algorithm :cite:`sr-Bitzek2006` is a variant of quenched MD that has been shown to outperform conjugate gradients in some circumstances.

 ::

    AtomMove.TypeOfRun md
    AtomMove.FIRE T
    AtomMove.MaxForceTol 5e-4
-   AtomMove.ReuseL T
+   AtomMove.ReuseDM T

 Go to :ref:`top <strucrelax>`.